-The demographic characteristics we observe are age (in bands), gender, and marital status, all of which are known to affect the propensity to save for retirement.
+The demographic characteristics we observe are age, gender, and marital status, all of which are known to affect the propensity to save for retirement.
 Demographics across the two groups are generally balanced.
-Appendix Figure A.1 further shows trends in key demographic characteristics over time, which makes it clear that new faculty characteristics did not undergo any meaningful changes at the same time as the policy change.
+Appendix Fig. A.2 further shows trends in key demographic characteristics over time, which makes it clear that new faculty characteristics did not undergo any meaningful changes at the same time as the policy change.
 The only significant differences that emerge are small and occur for age and earnings, variables we observe inexactly.
-Because age is grouped into bands (generally of 5 years) in order to protect the identity of individuals in our sample, we impute an exact age using the mid-point of the age bands.
+Because age is grouped into bands (generally of 5 years) in order to protect the identity of individuals in our sample, we impute an exact age using the midpoint of the age bands.
 The average (imputed) age in our sample dropped slightly from 39.7 before 2010 to 38.9 after.
 43% of new faculty in the sample are female.
-Marital status is reported on an incomplete basis, because the university does not make use
+Roughly 44% of new faculty report being married and 25% report being single, while the remaining 30% do not report their marital status.